 What seems to be the problem?

-In spite of this assessment leakages and accidents can happen and these are to be covered financially by the store manager.
+In spite of this assessment leakages and accidents can happen and these must be covered financially by the store manager.
 The history of technology abounds with events that could not happen did happen anyway.
-The timescale of climate problems and the durability of storage goes far beyond a traditional business perspective which raises the question of long-term liability for storage maintenance, monitoring and coverage when leakages occur.
-The future store operators will be financially motivated to pass on liabilities to public authorities as soon as possible or as soon as stores are full.
-If this happens, there is a risk that future generations of taxpayers will have to pay all costs that may arise in relation to stores.
+The timescale of climate problems and the durability of storage go far beyond a traditional business perspective, which raises the question of long-term liability for storage maintenance, monitoring and coverage when leakages occur.
+The future store operators will be financially motivated to pass on liabilities to public authorities as soon as possible or as soon as the stores are full.
+If this happens, future generations of taxpayers will have to pay all costs that may arise in relation to stores.

 How does the EU tackle the issue of storage liability ?

 The EU Directive on the geological storage of carbon dioxide stipulates that installing, operating and monitoring of CO2-stores is the task of private operators (predominantly large energy companies).

 The private operators will be responsible for the stored CO2 until stores after approval by the competent authority i.e. the governments in each of the member states can be shut down safely.